vcl/vcl/modules/info-overlay/README.md

 ## Features

-A container with the class `vclOverlayContainer` must be wrapped around the `vclOverlayContent` and the `vclOverlay`.
+A container with the class `overlay-container` must be wrapped around the `overlay-content` and the `overlay`.
 Due to the absolute positioning, the height of the overlay container must be set manually.